 These racial practices morphed into a tradition of segregation in the 19th century.
 Meanwhile, the tradition of these founders of not allowing women to vote continued into the 19th century.
 One of the underlying points of these traditions was to ensure the power of propertied white males in America.
 These were traditions that needed to be changed and they were.

 The ability of the people to make such changes in American traditions is one of the things that makes this country great.
-Although these traditions have been changed, their echoes were heard in
+Although these traditions have been changed, their echoes were heard in the past presidential election.

 State legislatures, controlled by Republicans and GOP governors and secretaries of states made serious attempts to suppress the votes of middle and lower class, non-white voters by curtailing voter registration times and voting hours as well as requiring problematic voter ID documents.
 Republican congressional leaders publicly vowed to prevent the reelection of America’s only non-white president.
 And Mitt Romney ran on a platform favoring the interests of the so-called 1 percent of predominantly white wealthy Americans.